Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/Install/Install.rst

 This is a single file that is .json formatted, and contains all of the physics information for the simulation.

 A guide to all input parameters is provided on Github `here <https://github.com/Shendruk-Lab/MPCD/blob/master/docs/InputGuide.md>`_.
-Furthermore, all tutorials in this document give explanations on how to set up input files for specific simulations.
+Furthermore, all :ref:`tutorials <tutorials>` in this user guide give explanations on how to set up input files for specific simulations.

 .. _LegacyInput: